larscom/angular-chrome-extension/README.md

 ## Angular folder

 This folder contains the angular source code.
+Each feature (popup,options,tab) lives inside its own module and gets lazily loaded.
+see: `./angular/src/modules`

 ## Chrome folder

-This folder contains the contentPage/backgroundPage script for the google chrome extension
+This folder contains the content page/background page scripts.